 Meet existing researchers, ask them about their role, how they got into the industry and show a genuine interest.
-It’s often very obvious if you’re just interested in a job, rather than treating every conversation as a learning opportunity (particularly if you keep scanning the room in a conversation at a conference rather than giving them your full attention).
+It’s often very obvious if you’re just interested in a job, rather than treating every conversation as a learning opportunity.
 Leave everyone you speak to with a positive impression about you and your enthusiasm for games user research – It’s a very small industry, and so you will bump into the same people again and again.

 This will start to make connections with people outside of the job application process, and can inspire some great ideas about what you can do to get into the industry.
-We have an interview with Tyler Sterle coming up later in the newsletter where I did exactly that, and he gave some great ideas about his own journey.
+This interview with Tyler Sterle shows how he approached these exact challenges as a student hoping to work in games.

 More career advice for getting started in games user research